cmayen/dotfiles-min/README.md

 ### Finish github setup

-The first login will prompt for the user and email of the used id_ed25519 github key owner.
+The first login will prompt for the user and email of the used id_ed25519 github key owner if it is not automatically detected/setup from the host.
 If this isn't handled right away, we will have to setup git config later when actively trying to commit.

 ```
 u@ubuntu:~$ ssh devenv.devpod